khalicki/junit-data-table/README.md

 In order to pass arguments to parametrized test, a `@DataTableSource` annotation should be added to test method.
 The name of this annotation comes from [Data tables](https://spockframework.org/spock/docs/2.3/data_driven_testing.html#data-tables) concept from Spock framework.

 The `value` attribute of the annotation contain array of arguments for each test invocation.
 Each invocation is represented by `@Row` annotation.
-There should be at least one row defined in data table (needs implementation!).
+There should be at least one row defined in data table.

 #### Row